 - integrate necessary safeguards to any data processing to meet regulatory requirements and to protect individual's data rights.
-This implementation will consider the nature, scope, purpose and context of any processing and the risks to the rights and freedoms of individuals caused by the processing - uphold the principles of data protection by design and by default from the beginning of any data processing and during the planning and implementation of any new data process - assess whether we should complete a Data Protection Impact Assessment (DPIA), prior to starting any new data processing by completing Step One of the RCOG DPIA - build data protection from the beginning of the system change - record, risk assess and maintain our processing into the RCOG Information Asset Register and Records of Processing Activities - ensure that, by default, personal data is only processed when necessary for specific purposes and that individuals are therefore protected against privacy risks by completing the RCOG DPIA - Where possible, we will use pseudonymised data to protect the privacy and confidentiality of our staff and those we support.
+This implementation will consider the nature, scope, purpose and context of any processing and the risks to the rights and freedoms of individuals caused by the processing - uphold the principles of data protection by design and by default from the beginning of any data processing and during the planning and implementation of any new data process - assess whether we should complete a full assessment prior to starting any new data processing by completing the DPIA Screening Questions - build data protection from the beginning of the system change - record, risk assess and maintain our processing into the RCOG Information Asset Register and Records of Processing Activities - ensure that, by default, personal data is only processed when necessary for specific purposes and that individuals are therefore protected against privacy risks by completing the RCOG DPIA - where possible, we will use pseudonymised data to protect the privacy and confidentiality of our staff and those we support.